 Digital transformation as a battle for and with middle management’s hearts

 The public servants who occupy the middle of the public service bureaucracy are perceived as averse to change, holding onto a limited amount of positional power, and are portrayed as the major source of resistance in government for change and transformation initiatives.
-Middle managers’ positional status and power appears to have been gained through their expertise and knowledge that does not include the first-hand lived experience of the citizens they serve.
+Middle managers’ positional status and power appears to come from their expertise and knowledge, which doesn’t include the first-hand lived experience of the citizens they serve.

 Digital transformation as something different than modernization